rdelgatte/haskale/README.md

     - It will take the beer as parameter
     - It will return `NoContent`

 The handler will have to deal with saving the provided beer.
-To do so, you can use: `key <- insert (toRow beer)` which will return the key of the saved entity so you can bind it to a variable.
+To do so, you can use: `key <- insert (toRow beer)` which will return the key of the saved entity so you can bind it to a variable (remember the `do` notation from the Haskell language introduction!).

 You can then use `liftIO (putStrLn ("Saved beer " ++ show beer ++ " with key = " ++ show key))` to log the saved beer to the console.